 Air-fried foods may be healthier than deep-fried foods in several ways.

-Although air-fried foods may be healthier than deep-fried foods, it’s important to remember that they are still fried foods.
+Although air-fried foods may be healthier than deep-fried foods, there are some drawbacks to consider.

 For one, compared with traditional deep-frying, air-frying takes longer to cook foods.